Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 </body>
 ```
 So our general plan could be to:
-1. Create an SVG in the body with the .append() function
+1. Create an SVG in the `<body>` with the .append() function
-1. Give SVG a width and height attribute with .attr()
+1. Give SVG a *width* and *height* attribute with .attr()
 1. Give SVG some style with .style()
 1. Get an array of earthquake data
 	1. For each earthquake in the data array
 		1. create a circle with the .append() function
-		1. scale the earthquake coordinates to fit into SVG's width and height
+		1. give circle a *cx* and *cy* attribute representing their coordinates (scaled to the SVG coordinates!)
 		1. size the earthquake based on the earthquake's magnitude (set r to something with .attr())

-So, we might start by saving a width and height variable
+Whoah.
+That was a lot.
+How about an easy decision?
+Let's start with deciding on a width and height for our graphic.
 ```JavaScript
 	var width = 700;
       	var height = 500;
 ```
-### Use D3 to magically create your SVG in the `<body>` element
+### Use D3 to magically create an SVG in the `<body>` element
 To add things to the document, use d3's `.append()` function:
 ```JavaScript
 	var svg = d3.select("body).append("svg"); // appends an svg to the body, saves it as a variable called svg
 ```
-When we append() to the `<body>` element, we just add the new `<svg>` below the script that we're actually writing.
+When we append() to the `<body>` element, D3 just adds a new `<svg>` below the script that we're actually writing.
 Yeah, you heard that right: we're writing code to edit the document that we're writing....#mindblown.

 Now the body element looks like this: